Irrelevant Vertices for the Planar Disjoint Paths Problem: Basic definitions

-Let $m,n\geq 1.$ The $(m\times n$)-\emph{grid} is the Cartesian product of a path of length $m-1$ and a path of length $n-1.$ In the case of a {\em square grid} where $m=n$, we say that $n$ is the {\em size} of the grid.
+\paragraph{Grids.} Let $m,n\geq 1.$ The $(m\times n$)-\emph{grid} is the Cartesian product of a path of length $m-1$ and a path of length $n-1.$ In the case of a {\em square grid} where $m=n$, we say that $n$ is the {\em size} of the grid.
 Given that $n,m\geq 2$, the {\em corners} of an $(m\times n$)-\emph{grid} are its vertices of degree 2.
+When we refer to a $(m\times n$)-\emph{grid} we will always assume an orthogonal orientation of it that classifies its corners to the {\em upper left}, {\em upper right}, {\em down right}, and {\em down left} corner of it.

 Given that $\Gamma$ is an $(m\times n$)-\emph{grid}, we say that a vertex of $G$ is one of its {\em centers} if its distance from the set of its corners is the maximum possible.
 Observe that a square grid of even size has exactly $4$ centers.
-We also consider an $(m\times n$)-{grid} embedded in the plane so that, if it has more than $2$ faces then the infinite one is not a square.
-The {\em outer cycle} of an embedding of a $(m\times n$)-{grid} is the one that is the boundary of its infinite face.
-We also refer to the {\em horizontal} and the {\em vertical lines} of a $(m\times n$)-\emph{grid} as its paths between vertices of degree smaller than 4 that are traversing it either ``horizontally'' or ``vertically'' respectively (see Figure~\ref{fig:tgoop} for an example).
+We also consider an $(m\times n$)-{grid} embedded in the plane so that, if it has more than $2$ faces then the infinite one is incident to more than 4 vertices.
+The {\em outer cycle} of an embedding of an $(m\times n$)-{grid} is the one that is the boundary of its infinite face.
+We also refer to the {\em horizontal} and the {\em vertical lines} of an $(m\times n$)-\emph{grid} as its paths between vertices of degree smaller than 4 that are traversing it either ``horizontally'' or ``vertically'' respectively.
+We make the convention that an $(m\times n$)-{grid} contains $m$ vertical lines and $n$ horizontal lines.
+The {\em lower horizontal line} and the {\em higher horizontal line} of $\Gamma$ are defined in the obvious way (see Figure~\ref{fig:tgoop} for an example).

 \paragraph{Plane graphs} Whenever we refer to a planar graph $G$ we consider an embedding of $G$ in the plane $\Sigma=\Bbb{R}^{2}$.
 To simplify notation, we do not distinguish between a vertex of $G$ and the point of $\Sigma$ used in the drawing to represent the vertex or between an edge and the arc representing it.
 We also consider a plane graph $G$ as the union of the points corresponding to its vertices and edges.
 That way, edges and faces are considered to be open sets of $\Sigma$.
 Moreover, a subgraph $H$ of $G$ can be seen as a graph $H$, where the points corresponding to $H$ are a subset of the points corresponding to $G$.